Create your first poetry collection

 By the end of this course you should be able to...

-- Curate and select poems for your first collection.
+- How to curate and select poems for your first collection.

-- Sequence poems in a manner that will add to the overall meaning of the collection.
+- How to sequence poems in a manner that will add to the overall meaning of the collection.

-- Select an appropriate and effective title for your first collection.
+- How to select an appropriate and effective title for your first collection.

-- Consider when to submit your collection for publication.
+- Points to consider when submitting your collection for publication.

 What level is the course and do I need any particular skills?